satrun77/MooProfile-Moodle-Plugin/readme.txt

 == Block Usages ==

-List of examples on what to use this plugin for:
+List of some examples on what to use this plugin for:

 * Show profile(s) of the course teacher(s).
-*
+* Show profile of a quiz marker and link to support.
+* Show profile of a winner of a competition.
+* Show profile of a highest achiever.